CHEMTRACK

 Or

-If you need to move items to another location for longer than the working day, or you receive an item from another department, give us the appropriate information.
+If you need to move items to another location for longer than the working day, or you receive an item from another department, please update the inventory.
 Both you and the recipient should notify your respective AMRs.
-Also, be sure to transfer a copy of the MSDS if necessary.

-Enter the appropriate information on the Form and send it to your AMR.
-Then DESTROY the bar-code by peeling it off or marking through the bars with a permanent marker.
-Discarded containers with inadequately destroyed bar-codes will appear as though the item was thrown away but remains on the inventory.
-Please do not discard bar-codes without submitting the barcode numbers with a deletion request to your AMR.
+Enter the appropriate information on the Form and notify your AMR.
+Before disposing of the container, please DESTROY the bar-code by peeling it off or marking through it with a permanent marker.
+Please do not discard bar-codes without submitting the barcode numbers with a deletion request to your AMR, first.

 • Proper Disposal- IMPORTANT